Gedimin/aws_get_session_token/README.md

 # aws_get_session_token
 Getting session token

-To get session token you should create in AWS Access Keys and put created credentials into mfa profile of aws credentials file.
+To get session token you should create in AWS IAM Access Keys for your user and put created credentials into mfa profile of aws credentials file.

 Your file with aws credentials should be like:
 ```